Raspberry Chocolate Mousse

-The secret to creating ultra-creamy chocolate mousse that’s also healthy is whipping and folding lightly sweetened egg whites into raspberry-spiked chocolate.
+The secret to this ultra-creamy healthy chocolate mousse recipe: whipping and folding lightly sweetened egg whites into raspberry-spiked chocolate.
 This healthy chocolate mousse is perfect for a special occasion but easy enough for a weeknight.
-For a pretty garnish serve with a few raspberries or chocolate shavings.
+Serve with a few raspberries or chocolate shavings for a garnish.

 - 2 cups water

 - 1 tablespoon Chambord